Code-Along: Personal Quiz

 Part 1 - Setup

-Click here to remix the project!
+Click here to copy the project!

 Open the preview to see how it looks.
 Everything should show up on the page, but the button will not be functional yet...